Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

             solver_check(ctx, val[1], val[2])
 ```

-This code will check the address, and it will call `solver_check`, in this function we will apply the constraints, the second parameter of the function is a register from and the third parameter a value, both used for applying a constraint:
+This code will check the address, and it will call `solver_check`, in this function we will apply the constraints, the second parameter of the function is a register and the third parameter a value, both used for applying a constraint:

 ```python
 def solver_check(ctx, register, CHECK_VALUE, solve = False, show_ast = False):